The Best Keto Pizza Chaffle Recipe

 Notes

-Serving Size: The nutritional information provided is for one keto Pizza Chaffels.
+Serving Size: The nutritional information provided is for one keto Pizza Chaffles.
 This recipe makes two individual keto pizza chaffles.

 Cheesy Chaffle Tips - Getting that signature crispy chaffle texture takes a hot, seasoned waffle maker and avoiding overmixing the batter.
 Once cooked, let the steam escape to optimize crispness before topping and baking.
 Pro tips like sprinkling cheese help take it over the top!